mojotron/connect-four/README.md

 # How to play

-Goal of game is to get four tokens connected on the board.
+Goal of the game is to get four tokens connected on the board.
 Game has simple and basic design.
-On page load user choose desierd game mode.
-After presing 'Start New Game', board is created and game rendomly pick which player goes first.
-Current player icon is displayed above board.
+On the page load, user choose desired game mode.
+After pressing the 'Start New Game' button, board is created and game randomly pick which player goes first.
+First player icon is displayed above board.
 To place token user clicks on desired board column.
-Current player is switched and next player icon is displayed.
+After click current player is switched and next player icon is displayed.
-On game start player starting first is randomly chosen.

 | Game mode        | Minimax Recursion Depth |
 | ---------------- | :---------------------: |